-5.4.3 Define Side Inputs
+4.4.3 Define Side Inputs

 ATCOR may use side input files for its processing as long as they are available with the same name base as the input file for its processing.
 This GUI allows to define and rename the side inputs appropriately prior to the ATCOR processing.
+The following inputs can be provided.